How to Clean New Ear Piercings

-You will need to clean the piercing site 2-3 times a day with either saline or salt-based solution, anti-bacterial soap, or an ear piercing solution.
+You will need to clean the piercing site 2-3 times a day with an aftercare solution.
+Your nurse will help you find the best solution for your piercing and your body.
 Spraying or squirting the pierced area directly will ensure the piercing site is soaked properly, but you may also saturate a cotton swab (Q-tip) to clean the piercing site around the earring.
 We do not recommend using hydrogen peroxide, rubbing alcohol, or antibiotic ointment on the skin.
-While you are performing ear piercing aftercare, make sure to pull back your hair so it does not get caught in the earring!
+While performing ear piercing aftercare, make sure to pull back your hair so it does not get caught in the earring!

 Signs of an infection

-It is important to note that your earlobe piercing may be tender or painful for up to 3-5 days after the procedure was performed.
+It is important to note that your piercing may be tender or painful for up to 3-5 days after the procedure was performed.
 This is normal.
-Note that sleeping directly on your ears or side may prolong the tenderness on the earlobe due to the pressure on the piercing site.
+Sleeping directly on your ears or side may prolong the tenderness due to the pressure on the piercing site.

-Beyond this time frame, be on alert for a potential problem, and make sure to look for signs of infection.
-This includes redness, swelling, heat, pain, itching, pus or fever.
+Beyond this time frame, be alert for a potential problem, and look for signs of infection.
+This includes redness, swelling, heat, pain, yellow-green pus, or fever.
 In addition, look for signs of poor or slow healing, which may indicate a metal sensitivity or allergy.
 An infection may be caused either by bacteria or by an allergic reaction.
 At Rowan, we only use hypoallergenic and nickel-free jewelry, which is the safest option for your ears.

 How long do ear piercings take to heal?

-The original piercing stud should remain in the ear for 6 weeks or more, even at night.
-Removing the starter earrings too early may cause the earring hole to close.
+It takes a year for a piercing to heal entirely, and removing the starter earrings too early may cause the earring hole to close.
 Your nurse will tell you at what point it will be safe to change your earring.
 Once you’ve reached the point when you can change your earrings, continue wearing lightweight earrings, including to sleep, until the ears have healed completely.
 We recommend wearing earrings consistently for one year after piercing.
-If you are physically active or playing sports, it is recommended to wear small studs instead of hoops or dangly earrings which can get caught or tangled.
+If you are physically active or playing sports, it is recommended to wear small sports studs instead of hoops or dangly earrings, which can get caught or tangled.

-It is generally a good idea to wait 2-3 weeks after the piercing is done to go swimming, as the bacteria in pool water may cause an infection and the chlorine may cause irritation.
+It is generally a good idea to wait 2-3 weeks after the piercing is done to go swimming, as the bacteria in pool water may cause an infection, and the chlorine may cause irritation.
 Also, make sure to avoid additional trauma to the piercing site.
-Many irritations occur from snagging an sensitive earrings on clothing such as a tight-fitting top, sweater, turtleneck, or a fuzzy scarf.
+Many irritations occur from snagging sensitive earrings on clothing such as a tight-fitting top, sweater, turtleneck, or fuzzy scarf.